aymanbagabas/aymanbagabas.github.io/about/resume.md

 ### Computer Scientist
 {: .title }
-> Prolific problem solver with a strong urge to learn.
+> Excellent problem solver with a strong urge to learn.
 Adept at self-motivation and assist others.
 Passionate about reverse engineering and data security.

 </div>
 </header>